danielelozzi/ASIS/README.md

 # Real-Time Sleep Stage Prediction with PyTorch

 This project implements a modular system in Python for real-time sleep stage prediction using EEG data.
 The core idea is to predict a person's sleep stage at a future point in time, allowing for a configurable "gap" between the last available data and the prediction target.
-This code is designed to be used into Google Colab.

 The system uses a dual-model approach:
 1.  **LSTM (Long Short-Term Memory) Network (PyTorch)**: To analyze sequences of past sleep epochs and predict a future sleep stage.
 This is ideal for capturing temporal dependencies in sleep patterns.